npgsql/doc/conceptual/EFCore.PG/modeling/indexes.md

 ## Treating nulls as non-distinct

-> [!NOTE]
-> This feature was introduced in version 7.0, and is available starting with PostgreSQL 15.

 By default, when you create a unique index, PostgreSQL treats null values as distinct; this means that a unique index can contain multiple null values in a column.
 When creating an index, you can also instruct PostgreSQL that nulls should be treated as *non-distinct*; this causes a unique constraint violation to be raised if a column contains multiple null values:

 ```csharp